Tzintzun444/pswrd_entropy_gen/pswrd_entropy_gen/README.md

 ### calculate_entropy() static method:

 The method calculates the entropy in bits of the password, this is useful for calculate the decryption time of the password and also shows how much secure is the password.
+The method uses the 'math' module to use the logarithm base 2.

 The method has 2 parameters: